-After you’ve researched and your ideas are more developed, write a second essay plan.
+After you’ve gathered your research and your ideas are more developed, write a second essay plan.
 It will help you work out how to answer the question and how the essay will be structured.

-- Write all this down in point form and this will be your essay plan
+- Write all this down in point form.
+This will be your essay plan

-See The Learning Centre guide Essay and assignment planning
+See Academic Skills' guide to Essay and assignment planning

 Essay writing requires both creative and critical thinking.

 - Creative thinking encourages you to broaden your ideas.
-Try techniques like brainstorming or mind mapping.
+Try techniques like brainstorming and mind mapping.